What is Ichimoku ?

 In case you wish to proceed further, check out my courses here: Ichimoku Kinko Hyo The Complete Course and The Japanese Candlesticks Course.

 Read reviews from people who bought the courses here: GUESTBOOK

-Indeed, Ichimoku is a tool designed for the technical analysis of the financial markets which allows you to visualize the trend instantly (bearish, bullish or range), along with the support and resistance levels.
-And all this is done over several simultaneous timeframes.
+Indeed, Ichimoku is a tool designed for the technical analysis of the financial markets which allows you to visualize the trend instantly (whether bearish, bullish or in a range phase), along with the support and resistance levels.
+And all this is done over several timeframes simultaneously.

 The Ichimoku technique was created by Japanese journalist Goichi Hosoda.
 He developed this technique because he wanted to understand the movements and the trends of the rice market.
 This is why he relied on his analysis and observations of the rice market in order to create the Ichimoku System.